Haselnussbomber/HaselTweaks/README.md

 ### DTR

-Shows Instance, FPS and Busy status in DTR bar.
+Shows Instance number (only if the current zone is instanced), FPS and Busy status in DTR bar.
 To enable/disable elements or to change the order go into Dalamud Settings > Server Info Bar.

 ### Enhanced Experience Bar